 This little place isn’t such a best-kept secret anymore, as more locals and visitors alike are discovering the down home goodness within.
 But longtime regulars as well as newcomers still fill the tables nightly.
 This small restaurant has seen a few incarnations over the years, but it has succeeded in making it one of the most charming and consistently award-winning and rewarding dining experiences in town.

 Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
-Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
-Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
-There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
-Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
-Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
-Gather also offers off-site catering services and has private dining options.
-Visit their sister location, Palate, for lunch at the National Museum of Wildlife Art.
-Call for more information.
+In the heart of downtown, a block from the Town Square and steps from the parking garage, Gather offers a casual dinner experience with views of Snow King Mountain.
+Enjoy a relaxed atmosphere, daily happy hour from 5–6 p.m. with drink and food specials, and a range of menu options for all tastes.
+There is a wonderful selection of wines, local craft beers, specialty cocktails and classic favorites as well as gluten-free and vegetarian/vegan food options.
+Enjoy chef Clark’s hand-made truffle pasta, wagyu steak, Wyoming beef burger with fresh-cut french fries, famous steamed pork buns, fried chicken with chive pancakes or marinated buson.
+Gather has private dining options, a great bar and catering services.
+Reservations are recommended.
+Visit its sister location, Palate, for lunch at the National Museum of Wildlife Art.

-Led by Executive Chef Michael Gallivan, Haydens Post offers a sophisticated yet approachable menu of locally inspired cuisine.
+Haydens Post offers a sophisticated yet approachable menu of locally inspired cuisine.
 The lively atmosphere, with 280-degree views of surrounding mountains and an expansive deck — and being within walking distance of the brand-new Snow King Mountain Cowboy Coaster — all make Haydens Post the perfect location for a delicious lunch to fuel your Jackson Hole adventure or to enjoy an intimate dinner.
-Of course, don’t forget to stop by for breakfast to indulge in chef Michael’s famous scratch-made cinnamon sugar donuts.
-In addition to great food, Haydens Post also boasts a host of signature handcrafted cocktails, like the Velvet Antler — Patron Café XO, Buttershots, crème de cacao and cream with a cinnamon and sugar rim — created by 2016 gold medal winner for Best Bartender in Jackson Hole John-Mark Roufs.
+Of course, don’t forget to stop by for breakfast to indulge in the chef’s famous scratch-made cinnamon sugar donuts.
+In addition to great food, Haydens Post also boasts a host of signature handcrafted cocktails, like the watermelon jalapeño margarita made with fresh, sweet watermelon puree, lime juice, triple sec, jalapeño-infused tequila and a salted rim.

 Local is a modern American steakhouse and bar located on Jackson’s historic Town Square.
 The menu features both classic and specialty cuts of locally ranched meats and game in addition to fresh seafood, house-ground burgers and seasonally inspired eats.
 Owned and operated by chefs Will Bradof and Paul Wireman of Trio An American Bistro, Local showcases their enthusiasm for reviving the craft of in-house butchery, with a focus on dry-aged steaks and house-made sausages.
 Much of the beef comes from the Lockhart Cattle Company, whose grass-fed cows never leave the valley.
 Local offers a casual and vibrant bar atmosphere with 12 regional beers on draft as well as a relaxed dining room with a contemporary Western design.
 Local is the perfect spot to grab a burger for lunch or to have drinks and dinner with friends while you sit and watch the action on the Town Square.